VOLT® 600 Watt (12v-15v) Multi-Tap Low Voltage Transformer

 - Toroidal cores.
 These are one solid unit shaped like a donut and have the windings wrapped around the donut, in and out of the donut hole.
 Toroidal cores are more efficient, experience less buzz, and run cooler but are more expensive to make.

-The choice of whether or not to use a toroidal core also depends the system load.
+The choice of whether to use a toroidal core also depends on the system load.
 Systems with relatively high loads - such as lighting systems with 10 or more fixtures, benefit the most from toroidal cores; smaller systems - such as those with less than 50 watts of load, are served well with EI laminated types.
-This is why VOLT® sells its smallest transformer (75 watt capacity) with an EI core.

 What are Electronic Transformers?

-This transformer type converts the 120 volt current to 12 volts by first increasing the frequency of the current (from 60 Hz to as high as 20,000 Hz).
+This transformer type converts the 120 volts current to 12 volts by first increasing the frequency of the current (from 60 Hz to as high as 20,000 Hz).
 The increased frequency allows the use of a miniature core enabling the transformer to be very small, light, and inexpensive.
-The biggest downside is that their high frequency current may not be compatible with LED circuits.
+The biggest downside is that their high-frequency current may not be compatible with LED circuits.
 These currents also suffer from extensive voltage loss compared to magnetic types.
 A 12-volt electronic transformer must be positioned within about 10 ft. of the fixture.
 Electronic transformers are also subject to overheating and premature failure.
-For all these reasons, VOLT® only uses electronic transformers for indoor lights such as under-cabinet and strip lighting.

 Still have questions about transformer types?
 Call our lighting specialists at 813-978-3700.